Encyclopedia - History of Online Gambling

 Gambling in Ancient Times

-Although we’re still lacking hard evidence to prove it, there’s a consensus among the historians that gambling has been around since the dawn of civilization.
-The earliest evidence we have of people gambling dates back to 3rd millennia BC.
-There’s significant archeological evidence from that period found in China, proving that gambling was a common practice in the ancient times.
+Although we’re still lacking hard evidence to prove it, there’s a consensus among many historians that gambling has been around since the dawn of civilization.
+The earliest evidence we have of people gambling dates back to the 3rd millennia BC.
+There’s significant archeological evidence from that period found in China, proving that gambling was a common practice in ancient times.

 Mythological Origin of Dice

 It seems that gambling developed independently in different parts of the world.
-A proof of that is that in the same era when the Ancient Chines developed lottery, the Ancient Greeks played dice.
+Proof of this is that in the same era when the Ancient Chinese developed lottery, the Ancient Greeks played dice.
 It is a consensus that the Greeks learned about this game from the Ancient Egyptians, but in Greek tradition, the origin of dice is related to the Trojan War.

 Speaking of the Ancient Greeks, they loved playing all kinds of games of chance.
 They even introduced gambling to the Romans, who are, by the way, credited with inventing the first gambling chips.
 The story goes that when gambling became a widespread pastime in the Empire, the rulers tried to stamp it out.
 In order to circumvent the laws, the citizens of Rome started using chips instead of real money.

 Although it is estimated that card games date back to antiquity, the earliest evidence we currently have is from 9th-century China.
 Unfortunately, the rules of the card games played during that era are lost.
 In fact, the earliest card game that’s still widely played is baccarat, which was created in Europe in the early 15th century.